(Full time) 2023 start

 Accreditation

 Accreditation is the assurance that a university course meets the quality standards established by the profession for which it prepares its students.
-An accredited civil engineering course must meet the quality standards set by the JBM.

-Course content
+Course details

 This course lets you sample the whole breadth of civil engineering, with opportunities to specialise as you progress.
 You’ll study all the major subjects that you need to master as a civil engineer, such as structures, fluids, geotechnics, materials, communications, environmental impact, surveying and mathematics – all reinforced with world-class research and practice.
-You’ll be exploring creative design issues in practical, real world project settings.
+You’ll be exploring creative design issues in practical, real-world project settings.

 Every degree course within the School of Civil Engineering shares a common first year.
 You’ll complete six compulsory modules across the range of programmes offered, giving you a firm basis on which to specialise in later years, and the flexibility to switch between courses.

-Course structure
+Course Structure

 The list shown below represents typical modules/components studied and may change from time to time.
-Read more in our Terms and conditions.
+Read more in our terms and conditions.

 Year 1